How Does Veganism Help the Environment (Explained)

 3. Eating Vegan would Reduce the Amount of Food we Need to Produce

-It is estimated that 90 percent of soybeans produced globally are used in animal feed.
+Approximately 90 percent of soybeans produced globally are used in animal feed.

 A large amount of land is needed to grow this quantity of soybeans, which could directly feed the millions of people living in food poverty instead of livestock, or this land could be used to produce other kinds of crops less intensively.